NomicFoundation/hardhat/packages/buidler-solhint/README.md

 There are no additional steps you need to take for this plugin to work.

-Install it, run `npx buidler check` and check the Solhint report.
+Install it, run `npx hardhat check` and check the Solhint report.

 You may want to add a [solhint configuration](https://github.com/protofire/solhint/blob/master/README.md) file to customize your rules or include a Solhint plugin.